-For the past year, GEC Academy has been working with the Chinese Society for Educational Development Strategy and scholars and experts from Peking University, Tsinghua University, Zhejiang University, Columbia University, Harvard University, University of Oxford, New York University, University College London and so on, in designing modules and courses for global competence building.
+For the past year, GEC Academy has been working with the Chinese Society for Educational Development Strategy and scholars and experts from Peking University, Tsinghua University, Zhejiang University, Columbia University, University of Oxford, New York University, University College London and so on, in designing modules and courses for global competence building.

 Learning contents largely fall into four categories, such as global perspective and cultural awareness, employability and work skills in international organizations, interdisciplinary studies, lifelong learning skills, and intercultural skills.